Got Your Music On iTunes But Not Making Sales? Here’s How To Change That…

 - How to get people to buy your songs.

-I’ll look at how you can do more of each of these below.
-Please note that these aren’t the average (and too basic to work) ‘share your music on Twitter’ tips, so if you want access to the second half of this guide simply share to unlock:
+I'll look at how you can do more of each of these below.
+Please note that these aren't the average (and too basic to work) ‘share your music on Twitter' tips.

 1. How To Get People In Front Of Your Songs